Duongg/capstone-project/README.md

     "attachmentUrl": "http://example.com/image.png"
   }
 }

-UpdateTodo - should update a TODO item created by a current user.
-A shape of data send by a client application to this function can be found in the UpdateTodoRequest.ts file
+UpdateCar - should update a Car item created by a current user.
+A shape of data send by a client application to this function can be found in the UpdateCarRequest.ts file
-It receives an object that contains three fields that can be updated in a TODO item:
+It receives an object that contains three fields that can be updated in a Car item:

 {
   "name": "Buy bread",